 I coordinate a self-titled "Center of Competitive Programming in South East Asia".

-My various roles are the head coach of NUS ACM ICPC teams (2008-2014), the team leader for Singapore IOI teams (2009-present (absent on 2014)), the Regional Contest Director for ACM ICPC Singapore 2015, and the future Deputy Chairman for the 32nd IOI 2020, Singapore.
+My various roles are the head coach of NUS ACM ICPC teams (2008-2014), the team leader for Singapore IOI teams (2009-present; minus 2014), the Regional Contest Director for ACM ICPC Singapore 2015, and the future Deputy Chairman for the 32nd IOI 2020, Singapore.

 NUS ACM ICPC teams have a few recent success in ACM ICPC Asia Regional Contests (e.g. Consecutive Three-Times Champion in ACM ICPC Jakarta 2013, 2014, and 2015) and in ACM ICPC World Finals (e.g. Joint-19 out of 122 teams in ACM ICPC World Finals 2014 at Ekaterinburg, Russia, Joint-28 out of 128 teams in ACM ICPC World Finals 2015 at Marrakech, Morocco, and the recent current best of Joint-14 out of 128 teams in ACM ICPC World Finals 2016 at Phuket, Thailand).